rediris/infrastrukt/README.md

 * A little snippet that 'hides' the address bar on the iPhone
 * An extremely awesome pagination script by @ericmartin, using Foundations pagination CSS
 * A ySlow score of 95 (in regards to 'Small Site or Blog')
-* SEO features such as an optimised Google Analytics snippet, robots.txt and Schema.org attributes
 * An improved viewport snippet, allowing the same scale over horizontal and portrait orientations

 ## Download